CEP-Comwell/proxmox_addons/docs/integration-guide.md

-# EdgeSec Platform Integration Guide
+# edgesec Platform Integration Guide

-This guide explains how the major subprojects of the EdgeSec HCI platform interact, share data, and integrate securely.
+This guide explains how the major subprojects of the edgesec HCI platform interact, share data, and integrate securely.

 # Note: The project formerly referred to as "Proxmox SDN Fabric: Automated Multi-Site Spine-Leaf with OpenFabric" is now named **edgesec-SDN**.
-The project formerly referred to as "Proxmox VM & Docker Traffic Mirroring" is now named **edgesec-TAPX** (Modular traffic mirroring with SIEM-triggered full packet visibility).
+The project formerly referred to as "Proxmox VM & Docker Traffic Mirroring" is now named **edgesec-TAPx** (Modular traffic mirroring with SIEM-triggered full packet visibility.).
 All documentation and references have been updated accordingly.
 Existing links and filenames remain unchanged for backward compatibility.

 ## Integration Points
 - **Vault:** Central source of truth for credentials and secrets, used by RADIUS, REST backend, and SDN fabric roles.
-- **EdgeSec-RADIUS:** Authenticates devices and users, issues certificates, and updates NetBox metadata.
+- **edgesec-RADIUS:** Authenticates devices and users, issues certificates, and updates NetBox metadata.
 Interfaces with Vault and REST backend.
-- **EdgeSec-REST:** Device enrollment backend, provides API/CLI for device onboarding, certificate requests, and metadata updates.
+- **edgesec-REST:** Device enrollment backend, provides API/CLI for device onboarding, certificate requests, and metadata updates.
 Integrates with Vault and RADIUS.
+- **edgesec-TAPx:** Modular traffic mirroring with SIEM-triggered full packet visibility.
+Integrates with SDN fabric and can be triggered by SIEM or security events for dynamic packet capture and analysis.
-- **EdgeSec-SDN Fabric:** Uses Ansible roles to automate network provisioning, can consume secrets from Vault and update device metadata via REST backend.
+- **edgesec-SDN Fabric:** Uses Ansible roles to automate network provisioning, can consume secrets from Vault and update device metadata via REST backend.
 - **NetBox:** Source of truth for device metadata, referenced by RADIUS and SDN fabric roles.

 ## Example Workflow
-1. Device is enrolled via EdgeSec-REST (API/CLI).
+1. Device is enrolled via edgesec-REST (API/CLI).
 2. REST backend requests certificate from Vault (using tenant namespace).
 3. RADIUS role configures authentication and updates NetBox with device metadata.
 4. SDN fabric roles provision network, referencing device metadata and secrets from Vault.
+5. edgesec-TAPx can be invoked to mirror traffic for enrolled devices, supporting security operations and SIEM workflows.

 ## Best Practices
 - Use Vault namespaces for tenant isolation.